stolostron/multicluster-observability-addon/internal/metrics/README.md

 - **Why not always include the full CRDs?**: If MCOA provides the CRDs and OLM (via COO) also tries to manage them, it leads to reconciliation conflicts and a degraded health status.

 #### The "Dummy" CRD Solution
-The chosen solution is to create a "dummy" `monitoringstacks` CRD with the minimum required fields to be accepted by the API server.
+The chosen solution is to create a "dummy" `alertmanagers.monitoring.rhobs` CRD with the minimum required fields to be accepted by the API server.
 - **Update Strategy**: Set to `CreateOnly`.
 This ensures that when OLM installs COO and takes over the CRD, the OCM Work Agent does not try to revert OLM's changes, preventing conflicts and keeping the resource clean.
-- **Continuous Feedback**: This dummy resource allows the OLM presence `feedbackRule` to work regardless of whether COO is currently installed.
+- **Continuous Feedback**: This dummy resource allows the OLM presence `feedbackRule` to fetch the OLM subscription label, determining whether COO is currently installed/subscribed.
-- **Conditional Deletion-Orphan Annotation**: The dummy `monitoringstacks` CRD conditionally applies the deletion-orphan annotation:
+- **Conditional Deletion-Orphan Annotation**: The dummy `alertmanagers.monitoring.rhobs` CRD conditionally applies the deletion-orphan annotation:
   ```yaml
   {{- if not .Values.deployCOOResources }}
   addon.open-cluster-management.io/deletion-orphan: ""
   {{- end }}
   ```
   This is critical for proper uninstallation behavior.
-When COO is installed (`.Values.deployCOOResources` is `false`), MCOA does not manage the CRDs, so the OCM Work Agent should not delete the `monitoringstacks` CRD at uninstallation time (preserving the COO-managed resource).
-However, when COO is not installed (`.Values.deployCOOResources` is `true`), MCOA manages the resources and does not apply this annotation, allowing the OCM Work Agent to clean up the dummy `monitoringstacks` CRD along with the other resources listed in the `ManifestWork` during uninstallation.
+When COO is installed (`.Values.deployCOOResources` is `false`), MCOA does not manage the CRDs, so the OCM Work Agent should not delete the `alertmanagers.monitoring.rhobs` CRD at uninstallation time (preserving the COO-managed resource).
+However, when COO is not installed (`.Values.deployCOOResources` is `true`), MCOA manages the resources and does not apply this annotation, allowing the OCM Work Agent to clean up the dummy `alertmanagers.monitoring.rhobs` CRD along with the other resources listed in the `ManifestWork` during uninstallation.

 ### Adaptation Logic